Martindale-Hubbell

-Martindale-Hubbell is an information services company to the legal profession that was founded in 1868.
+Martindale-Hubbell is an American information services company to the legal profession that was founded in 1868.
 The company publishes the Martindale-Hubbell Law Directory, which provides background information on lawyers and law firms in the United States and other countries.
 It also published the Martindale Hubbell Law Digest, a summary of laws around the world.
 Martindale-Hubbell is owned by consumer website company Internet Brands.

 History

 19th century

 Martindale's Directory was first published in 1868 by James B. Martindale, a lawyer and business person.
 He wrote in the preface:

 The object of the work is to furnish to Lawyers, Bankers, Wholesale Merchants, Manufacturers, Real Estate Agents, and all others who may have need of business correspondents away from home, the address of one reliable law firm, one reliable bank, and one reliable real estate agent in each city and town in the United States; also to give the laws of the several States on subjects of a commercial character that are of interest or importance to business men, or have a bearing on mercantile transactions and the collection of debts....

 The first edition of Hubbell's Legal Directory was published in 1870.
 By 1896, Martindale's Directory included basic information that still appears in today's Martindale-Hubbell Directory.
 This edition introduced law digests for all the states and provinces.
 The same year, the 26th edition of the Hubbell's Legal Directory was published.